 - If you have reinstalled the app and the feature persists to not be enabled, unfortunately the only thing that you can do is to wait the next update: the feature will be automatically enabled very soon for everyone, when WhatsApp will start to expand the test!

-Check out TestFlight or Twitter daily to discover new availabilities.
+Check out TestFlight or Twitter to discover when it's available.

 After releasing the Dark theme for 2.20.13 Android beta update, I’m very happy to announce that WhatsApp is finally rolling out the Dark Theme for iOS beta users today!